franTarkenton/BCGeocoder/readme.md

      - score (an indication of the strength of the match)

-In the future we may want to add the following options:
+####In the future we may want to add the following options:

   - Ability to communicate with the Batch geocoder.
 Current version is just iterating over a list of values and sending them individually to the geocoder.
 Batch would send a batch file.

   - Currently all communication is over http.
 May want to add https support.
 Some issues with https and python but nothing that can't be resolved. (based on communications sent to me by Michael Ross)

   - Reverse Geocoding.

   - Ability to send more precise information.
 Instead of sending a single address string, add the ability to separate the parts of the address string and send those individually:

       - siteName
       - unitDesignator
       - unitNumber
       - etc...

     More Info on individual values available [here] (http://www.data.gov.bc.ca/local/dbc/docs/geo/services/standards-procedures/online_geocoder_rest_api.pdf)

+  - Add more input file support.
+Add the ability to input the various arrays of xls file formats, and the ability to output spatial formats like .shp, file geodatabase, gml, kml, etc.  Some of this (kml) can be addressed by the geocoder itself.
+Doing the translation to the spatial formats in the client code gives more control though.
+[GDAL/OGR](http://www.gdal.org) can address all those requirements. [xlrd and xlwt](http://www.python-excel.org/) can be used to address excel reading in a platform independant manner.

 ### Code